JappeOS/shade_ui/README.md

 ![GitHub Sponsors](https://img.shields.io/github/sponsors/sunarya-thito)
 ![GitHub Repo stars](https://img.shields.io/github/stars/sunarya-thito/shadcn_flutter)

+> [!IMPORTANT]
+> This project is a fork of [shadcn_flutter](https://github.com/sunarya-thito/shadcn_flutter), originally developed under the BSD 3-Clause License.
+>
+> This fork is adapted for JappeOS.

 A set of widgets and utilities for building applications in flutter.
 This is a port of the shadcn UI package to flutter.